 Bacteria from the colon and rectal area cause most urinary concerns.
 These bacteria enter the urinary tract through the urethra, the tube that carries urine out of the body.
 Bacteria use special hair-like structures called P-fimbria to stick to the wall of the urinary tract.
-Once the bacteria are attached, they can multiply and cause a urinary health concern.
+Once the bacteria are attached, they can multiply and cause urinary tract infections.

-Women are more likely to a urinary tract health concern than men.
-According to Dr. Martha Boone, Board Certified Urologist, about 95% of concerns among people under 50 years of age occur in women.
+Women are more likely to have a urinary tract infection than men.
+According to Dr. Martha Boone, Board Certified Urologist, about 95% of urinary concerns among people under 50 years of age occur in women.
 Women have higher rates because a woman’s urethra is shorter than a man’s urethra.
 Therefore, bacteria have less distance to travel to reach a woman’s bladder.

-Also women are at higher risk for a urinary tract concern during pregnancy, and also after menopause.
+Also, women are at higher risk for a urinary tract infection during pregnancy, as well as after menopause.
 Decreased estrogen levels after menopause can allow the overgrowth of bacteria at the urinary opening.

 Cranberry has been a long-standing folk remedy for various bladder issues.* Researchers used to think cranberries were beneficial because of their acidity.
 However, drinking normal amounts of cranberry juice hasn’t been shown to make urine more acidic.

 In recent years, research has revealed that cranberries naturally contain a specific group of compounds that may be beneficial.
-Lead cranberry researcher Amy Howell, Ph.D. first isolated cranberries secret.
-She determined that compounds naturally found in cranberries bind to E. coli bacteria, preventing them from sticking to the urinary tract walls and causing an issue.
-This binding makes it is easier for the bad bacteria to be flushed out in the urine before a problem can start.
+Top cranberry researcher Amy Howell, Ph.D. first isolated cranberries’ secret.
+She determined that compounds naturally found in cranberries bind to E. coli bacteria, preventing them from sticking to the urinary tract walls and causing an infection.* This binding makes it easier for the bad bacteria to be flushed out in the urine before a problem can start.

-Does cranberry juice help with keep your urinary tract healthy?
+Does cranberry juice help keep your urinary tract healthy?

 Possibly.
-There is a fair amount of research that suggests that cranberry juice can help keep your urinary tract healthy.
-One study in women with a recent history of urinary concerns found that drinking 240 ml of a cranberry beverage daily could help.
-Other studies have also investigated the benefits of cranberry juice and have concluded there may be a protective effects to that daily glass of cranberry cocktail.
+There is a fair amount of research that suggests that cranberry juice can help keep your urinary tract healthy.* One study in women with a recent history of urinary infections found that drinking 240 ml of a cranberry juice cocktail daily could help.* Other studies have also investigated the benefits of cranberry juice and have concluded that cranberry may offer protective effects.*

-What should I do if I have a urinary concern?
+What should you do if you have a urinary tract infection (UTI)?

-Cranberry juice cannot treat a current concern.
-Once bacteria have attached to the urinary tract and caused an infection, cranberry juice cannot help.
-If you currently have a concern, contact your healthcare provider.
+Cranberry juice cannot treat an active urinary infection.
+Once bacteria have attached to the urinary tract and made themselves at home, cranberry juice won’t be much help If you are currently experiencing urinary tract issues, contact your healthcare provider.